Summary

 As far as private education is concerned, we believe that federally subsidized student loans tend to sustain the continued increase in tuition, so we favor raising the interest rates on these loans to market rates.

-We believe that students, who are taking on loans, should be provided with estimates, based on data from prior graduates at their institutions, of the likely incomes they will be able to expect, by major, and the life time cost of repaying their student loans.
+We believe that students who are taking on loans should be provided with estimates, based on data from prior graduates, of expected income by major and the lifetime cost of repaying their loans.

 Recognizing that increasing interest rates on student loans to market rates will pose a hardship for the very poor, we favor expanding the Pell Grant program to compensate for the impact of the higher interest rates.